 II.
 State Approaches for Supporting Value-Based Payment in Primary Care

 Speaker: Kelsey Brykman, MS, Senior Program Officer, CHCS

 K. Brykman provided an overview of state strategies for implementing primary care VBP in Medicaid and highlighted key opportunities for innovation.

 III.
 Leveraging VBP Models to Reduce Health Disparities

 Speaker: Len Nichols, PhD, Emeritus Professor of Health Policy at George Mason University and a non-resident Fellow at the Urban Institute Health Policy Center

 L. Nichols discussed his experience designing and implementing a VBP program intended to reduce primary care-related health disparities in safety net clinics in Fairfax County, Virginia.
 He shared how the program was designed, its outcomes, and additional lessons for promoting health equity through VBP.

 IV.
 Implementing Prospective Payment Models to Advance Primary Care

 Speaker: Anthony Marinello, MD, Chief Medical Officer, Capital District Physicians’ Health Plan and Adetutu Adetona, MD, Family Physician, Lansingburgh Family Practice

-Dr. Marinello will provide an overview of the Capital District Physicians’ Health Plan’s (CDPHP) Enhanced Primary Care program, which includes a risk-adjusted global payment model, including program outcomes.
-Dr. Adetona, a primary care provider in CDPHP’s Enhanced Primary Care program, will share a provider perspective on transitioning from fee-for-service payment to prospective payment.
-She will address the benefits and challenges of adopting VBP in her practice.
+Dr. Marinello provided an overview of the Capital District Physicians’ Health Plan’s (CDPHP) Enhanced Primary Care program, which includes a risk-adjusted global payment model, including program outcomes.
+Dr. Adetona, a primary care provider in CDPHP’s Enhanced Primary Care program, shared a provider perspective on transitioning from fee-for-service payment to prospective payment.
+She addressed the benefits and challenges of adopting VBP in her practice.